OpenForgeProject/vscode-ext-magento-log-viewer/README.md

 2. **Configure the extension**: When you open a workspace, the extension will prompt you to specify if it is a Magento project.
 If you select "Yes", you will be prompted to select the Magento root folder.
 3. **View log files**: The log files will be displayed in the tree view under the "Magento Log Viewer" activity bar.
 4. **Open log files**: Click on any log file in the tree view to open it in the editor.
+5. **Expand log files**: Click on the arrow next to a log file to expand and view individual lines.
-5. **Clear log files**: Use the "Clear all Logs" command to delete all log files in the `var/log` directory.
+6. **Clear log files**: Use the "Clear all Logs" command to delete all log files in the `var/log` directory.

 ## Known Issues